mchmarny/stackdriver-notification-handler/README.md

         "url": "https://app.google.stackdriver.com/incidents/0.lekp2pr4h14z?project=cloudylabs",
         "state": "open",
         "ended_at": null,
-        "summary": "Unacked messages for cloudylabs Cloud Pub/Sub Subscription labels {subscription_id=pubsub-to-bigquery-pump-sub} is above the threshold of 100 with a value of 262.000."
+        "summary": "Unacked messages for Cloud Pub/Sub Subscription labels 'subscription_id=pubsub-to-bigquery-pump-sub' is above the threshold of 100 with a value of 262.000."
     },
     "version": "1.2"
 }